A Better Way to Read the Gospels

 But this isn’t the only way the author “organizes his footage”.
 Look at Matthew’s birth narrative in 1:18-2:23.
 The author arranges this short section around five fulfillment formulas—meaning, he hyperlinks five events from Jesus’ birth to fives passages from the Hebrew Scriptures.

-Let’s keep looking at ways Matthew calls back to the Old Testament.
+Let’s keep looking at ways Matthew links the reader back to the Old Testament.

 “SUPERHERO” JESUS